gabrio62/CURSAT-ver.-2.0/README.txt

  2  10
  3  11
  4  11
- 5  12
+ 5  11
  6  12
  7  12
  8  12
  9  12
  10  12
  1  8
- 2  10
+ 2  9
- 3  10
+ 3  11
  4  12
  5  12
  6  12
  7  12
  8  12
  9  12
- 10  12
- 1  5
- 2  10
- 3  10
- 4  10
- 5  10
- 6  10
- 7  11
- 8  11
- 9  11
  10  12 ....

-You can import it in Excel or other statistical package and create nice box-plot graphs like the one here attached, done using Statistica ver.
+You can import it in Excel or other statistical package and create nice box-plot graphs like the one in this repository (test 10 sampling events x 12 species.png), done using Statistica ver.
 8(StatSoft, Inc).

+The input file (test 10 sampling events x 12 species.txt) and the output file (test 10 sampling events x 12 species.out) used to write this README.txt are included in the repository, along with the bootstrap file (boot.out)